How to Protect Your Furniture from Sun Damage

 Protecting Wood Furniture

-Applying a quality finish to wooden furniture serves a number of purposes.
+Applying a quality finish to wooden furniture serves several purposes.
 It can alter the look depending on your design choices, but most importantly, it is there to protect the wood.
-In choosing a finish, you have a number of different options.
+In choosing a finish, you have several different options.
 To protect furniture, options like lacquer and varnish provide a durable coat that will stand up to sun exposure.

 While a good finish will protect furniture against sun damage, even the best of finishes will fade over time.
 This is why you will still want to find ways to limit sun exposure.
 If you can keep the furniture out of the sun, the finish will last longer.